-(a) The panel shall have jurisdiction to review a determination of the secretary with respect to a provisional certification under section 6605d of this title.
-A review under this section shall take precedence over all other matters before the panel.

-(b) If the panel finds that any party has established by clear and convincing evidence that the basis for the secretary's determination is not supported, the panel shall deny the provisional certification or issue a provisional certification with conditions, requirements or reservictions consistent with subdivision 6605d(c)(5) of this title.

-(c) The panel shall hold a hearing or pre-hearing conference within 20 days of the request for review and shall issue its decision within 20 days of the date the hearing on the matter is adjourned.

-(d) A request for review may, but shall not automatically stay the determination of the secretary.
+- (a) The panel shall have jurisdiction to review a determination of the secretary with respect to a provisional certification under section 6605d of this title.
+A review under this section shall take precedence over all other matters before the panel. - (b) If the panel finds that any party has established by clear and convincing evidence that the basis for the secretary's determination is not supported, the panel shall deny the provisional certification or issue a provisional certification with conditions, requirements or restrictions consistent with subdivision 6605d(c)(5) of this title. - within 20 days of the request for review and shall issue its decision within 20 days of the date the hearing on the matter is adjourned. - (d) A request for review may, but shall not automatically stay the determination of the secretary.
 An application for a stay shall be acted upon within three days of its receipt.--Added 1989, No. 218 (Adj.
 Sess.) § 3.